anthonykminsu/EpidemiologyOfJapan/README.md

 - Proportional symbol mapping (in `map2.html`), where circle sizes represent case counts.
 - Choropleth mapping (in `map1.html`), displaying data density through color gradients.
 - Custom legend creation, dynamically scaled to data ranges.
+- Hover over each map to get matched statistics of the given county.

 ## Libraries in Use
 - **Mapbox GL JS**: For interactive mapping functionalities.